When is the best time to buy a new car? Or the best time to buy a used car? And what’s the best time to lease a car?

 What About the Big Holiday Sales Events?

-Tom: We just kind of covered the President’s Day, Memorial Day, 4th of July, Labor Day weekend, Black Friday, end of year.
+Tom: We just kind of covered the President’s Day, Memorial Day, 4th of July, Labor Day weekend, Black Friday, New Year’s Eve/end of the year.

 Lewis: It’s all the same as the end of the year.
 Yeah, you can group all that together, right?